-Course Number: SS523 Offered In: 11-12 Credits: .5 Level: Dual Credit
+Course Number: SS523 Offered In: 11-12 Credits: .5

-Prerequisites: Meet TSI requirements and completed HCC application
+completed HCC application

 Description: This advanced level Sociology course is offered for both college and high school credit.
 It is a rigorous course taught at the college level that includes the scientific study of human behavior in society and culture.
 Successful completion of this course will provide students with college level SOCI-1301 Introduction to Sociology, which is accepted at most Texas colleges and universities, as well as many out of state institutions.
 This course can be taken on a FBISD high school campus taught by an approved FBISD instructor or at a local community college.
 Please see "Dual Credit" sections for more information.
 Community college enrollment requirements, deadlines, and fees apply.